11 Features in the Best Forex CRMs

 1. Platform agnostic

-As your business needs shift and you expand your business into new markets, you may wish to offer clients additional trading platforms.
+As your business needs shift and you expand into new markets, you may wish to offer clients additional trading platforms.
 However, that can cause software headaches if you haven’t chosen a platform agnostic forex CRM.
 For example, if you want to offer ZuluTrade in addition to MT4 and MT5, you won’t want to change CRMs just to do that.

 2. Sales Support